lislis/jukegen/README.md

 `.getVolume` gets the volume.

-`.getDistortion` JukeGen comes with a distortion node plugged in but it's default value is set to 0 (no distortion).
+`.getDistortion` JukeGen comes with a distortion node plugged in initialized with ToneJS's default value but `.wet` set to 0.
+This gets the `distortion.wet.value`.

+`.getPhaser` JukeGen also comes with a phaser effect node, set to the example from the ToneJS docs and `.wet` set to 0.
+This gets the `phaser.wet.value`.

+`.getChorus` JukeGen also comes with a chorus effect node, set to the example from the ToneJS docs and `.wet` set to 0.
+This gets the `chorus.wet.value`.

 and some setters:

-`.setBpm(int)` set the beats per minute.
+`.setBpm(int)` set the beats per minute on the Tone.Transport.

-`.setTension(int` tension defines the maximum step (in semitones) two notes can be apart when a new piece of melody is generated.
+`.setTension(int)` tension defines the maximum step (in semitones) two notes can be apart when a new piece of melody is generated.
 Should be a natural number.

-`.setVolume(int)` sets the volume.
+`.setVolume(int)` sets the volume in decibel from 0 (start).

-`.setDistortion(int)` sets the value of the distortion node, should be a number.
+`.setDistortion(int)` sets the value of distortion wetness, should between 0 and 1.

+`.setPhaser(int)` sets the value of phaser wetness, should between 0 and 1.

+`.setChorus(int)` sets the value of the chorus wetness, should between 0 and 1.

 ## No tests?